Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              MUST be formatted as defined in [=aomid3=]

       10. The [=Ingest source=] SHOULD not embed inband top level DashEventMessage Boxes emsg in the timed metadata track or media tracks, however it is not strictly prohibited when conforming to this specification.
-          In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just in time packaging.
+           In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just-in-time packaging.